 - 1. If a student fails to bring a note (or loses the note during the day) for his/her absence the student will be referred to the Attendance Office to determine if the absence is excused or if the student has been truant from school.
-Students who are truant are subject to disciplinary action and will be referred to the Assistant Principals' office. - A student attending only part of the school day due to appointments must sign in or out of school through the attendance office.
+Students who are truant are subject to disciplinary action and will be referred to the Assistant Principals' office. - 2.
+A student attending only part of the school day due to appointments must sign in or out of school through the attendance office.
 A parental note is required to sign in or sign out.
 If a student arrives after the school day starts, the parental note will be replaced with a pass to class.
 If a student must leave before the end of the school day, the parental note will be replaced with a dismissal slip.
-It is advised that students inform their teachers about any planned absences prior to the absence. - absences prior to the absence.
+It is advised that students inform their teachers about any planned absences prior to the absence.

+- absences prior to the absence.
 The Attendance Office will retain all notes and slips related to absences for their records. - 4.
+Students who are excessively tardy (more than 5 minutes) to any class will be issued consequences for excessive tardiness. - 5.
+Students missing more than fifteen minutes of any class are considered absent for the period and will need a pass to class from the Attendance Office. - 6.
 If there is a question concerning the validity of any note, the student will be referred to the Assistant Principals' office for verification.